-In accordance with statutory and regulatory provisions, NN Insurance Belgium has established an actuarial position and has designated a person who has the required actuarial knowledge to fulfil this position.
+In accordance with statutory and regulatory requirements, NN Insurance Belgium has established an Actuarial Function position and has designated the Actuarial Function Holder (AFH) who has the required actuarial knowledge to fulfil this position.

-The proposal to appoint this person requires prior approval by the NBB, and the guidelines and the procedure contained in the NBB 2013-02 "Fit & Proper" Circular of 17 June 2013 must be followed.
+The proposal to appoint the AFH requires prior approval by the NBB, and the guidelines and the procedure contained in the NBB 2013-02 "Fit & Proper" Circular of 17 June 2013 must be followed.
 The Actuarial Function (AF), as an independent control function, should devote the necessary time to exercise this function in the company and, if she/he performs external functions, avoid conflicts of interest and take into account a number of incompatibilities.

-If the appointment of this person changes or if this person's appointment is discontinued, the NBB must be notified accordingly and the guidelines and the procedure contained in the NBB 2013-02 "Fit & Proper" Circular of 17 June 2013 must be followed.
+If the appointment of the AFH changes or if this person's appointment is discontinued, the NBB must be notified accordingly and the guidelines and the procedure contained in the NBB 2013-02 "Fit & Proper" Circular of 17 June 2013 must be followed.